ashemsay/restic_ynh/README.md

 <paste here the privakey displayed at the end of installation>
 EOPKEY
 ```
-If you don't find the mail and you don't see the message in the log bar you can found the public_key with this command:
+If you don't find the mail and you don't see the message in the log bar you can find the public_key with this command:
 ```
 cat /root/.ssh/id_restic_ed25519.pub
 ```